nodablock/doc/source/index.html.md

 > Make sure to replace `meowmeowmeow` with your API key.

 Nodablock uses API keys to allow access to the API.
-You can register a new Nodablock API key at our [developer portal](#).
+You can register a new Nodablock API key here (link comiong soon).

 Nodablock expects for the API key to be included in all API requests to the server in a header that looks like the following: